WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 this leaks extra information.

-For non-executable resource types, a signed response can improve the privacy situation by hiding the client's interest from the original author.
+For non-executable resource types, a signed response can improve the privacy situation by hiding the client's interest from the original publisher.

 To prevent network operators other than `o1.com` or `o2.com` from learning which exchanges were read, clients SHOULD only load exchanges fetched over a transport